[Part of John ROCQUE's 1756 Map of Dublin, showing "Naboth's Vineyard" south of Long Lane and

 Inevitably there is interest in the ancestry of William's great-grandfather, Capt Bryan McConnagher MAGUIRE (1648-1724), said to have been native to Lisnaskea in County Fermanagh.
 All we have from William's diary is that his great-grandfather, "...being a junior descendant from the great Stem, had his sword for his fortune."
 Which suggests that he had no idea as to the identity of this great-grandfather; but that he was aware that he had next to no chance of inheriting MAGUIRE property or title.

-But William availed himself of a family Coat-of-Arms (pictured above), which he used to adorn the memorial obelisk he had erected in the Vicar's Bawn.
+But William availed himself of a family Coat-of-Arms (pictured above), which he used to adorn the memorial obelisk he erected in the Vicar's Bawn in his son Thomas's memory.
 There is no evidence in the Genealogical Office in Dublin (the lineal successor to the Office of the Chief Herald in Ireland) that he sought any approval to use the Arms; nor do I suspect that the bronze caster needed any particular authority before proceeding with the manufacture of the plaque.